China:10 Amazing Places (including Travel Tips)

 Organize your Travel Insurance for China

-When organizing your travel insurance to visit places in Asia, make sure you purchase a robust policy.
-When you need urgent medical attention, a hospital where English is spoken is important to ensure you receive the best medical care.
+When organizing your travel insurance to visit places in Asia, purchase a robust policy.
+When you need urgent medical attention, a hospital where English is spoken is essential to ensure you receive the best medical care.
 It will also mean you understand what is happening.

-Although we have had only minor claims over the past three years, CoverMore were efficient in their online response and payment.
-All done without any hassle.
+Although we have had only minor claims over the past three years, Cover-More’s online response and payment were efficient.
+It’s all done without any hassle.

 6. Cycle the Xian City Wall